-“We would partner with the United States Forest Service in the summer and take care of the trails,” Hassenjaeger says.
+“We would partner with the United States Forest Service in the summer and take care of the trails,” Hasenjaeger says.
 “It was just a handshake agreement—we’d have trail-maintenance weekends, where Saturday was maintenance day, and Sunday was ride day.”

 These unofficial build parties would turn out 100-200 people, all working to ensure the trails stayed in prime shape.
-Hassenjaeger would eventually swap dirt bikes for mountain bikes for the sake of his body’s longevity, but his interest in trail building remained undiminished.
-In 2010, Hassenjaeger transformed his passion and decades of experience into something tangible: Trail Boss, a collapsible building tool designed specifically for mountain bikers.
+Hasenjaeger would eventually swap dirt bikes for mountain bikes for the sake of his body’s longevity, but his interest in trail building remained undiminished.
+In 2010, Hasenjaeger transformed his passion and decades of experience into something tangible: Trail Boss, a collapsible building tool designed specifically for mountain bikers.

-Building things (besides trails) is nothing new to Hassenjaeger.
+Building things (besides trails) is nothing new to Hasenjaeger.
 By trade he’s a manufacturing engineer, consulting with companies on product design for efficient manufacturing, with clients ranging from Boeing to software firms.
 Over the years he’s assembled a small machine shop at home, a personal laboratory where he can tinker and experiment with his mechanical curiosities and ideas.

 Through it all he continued riding bikes and building trail.
 But he found himself stymied because doing both together was awkward—try riding with a full-sized rogue hoe strapped to your back and you’ll understand immediately.
 So, as any good engineer would be compelled to do, he headed into his shop to try and solve the problem.